-We have received significant financial assistance from state and local governments, primarily in the form of forgivable loans.
+We have received significant financial assistance, primarily in the form of forgivable loans, from state and local governments.
+We have also received significant financial assistance, primarily in the form of grants and contracts, from federal agencies to support our infectious disease research.
 There can be no assurance that we will continue to receive the same level of assistance from these or other government agencies, if at all.

-Through our subsidiary, BioProtection Systems Corporation, or BPS, we also have an ongoing contract with the United States Department of Defense and pending applications with the National Institutes of Health and the Department of Defense.
+Through our subsidiary, BioProtection Systems Corporation, or BPS, we have received funding from multiple government agencies for our Ebola vaccine product candidate development efforts.
+There is no guarantee that we will receive sufficient, or any, future grant funding to meet our obligations related to our Ebola vaccine development or that we or Merck will succeed in developing an Ebola vaccine.
 The termination of a United States government grant, contract or relationship as a result of our failure to satisfy any of our obligations under the grants or contracts would have a negative impact on our operations and harm our reputation and ability to procure government contracts.
 Additionally, there can be no assurance that we will secure comparable contracts with, or grants from, the United States government in the future.